From the Cook

 Tips & Tricks (5)

-- Chill Blue Cheese for Easier Stuffing ❄️Refrigerate your blue cheese for 15 minutes before stuffing to firm it up, making it easier to pack into the date cavity without it becoming too soft or crumbly.
+- Chill Blue Cheese for Easier Stuffing ❄️Refrigerate your blue cheese for 15 minutes before stuffing to firm it up, making it easier to pipe or press into dates without crumbling or becoming too soft.

 Recipe Facts